 2. For depression, anxiety, and other psychiatric disorders

 In patients with chronic depression or anxiety, prescribing anti-depressants and mood calming agents can be effective but has other side effects.
 In all these cases, the patient remains calm only while on medication.
 Long-term use of such medication can have serious adverse effects.
 In such cases, inducing laughter via electronic stimulus might become the first-line treatment if approved for use.

 3. For chronic pain

 Numerous diseases and conditions still exist which cannot be cured and has no effective treatment.
 In such patients, the goal is only to manage the pain or provide palliative care.
-Electric stimulus can not only uplift the mood of these patients, but it may also be used to alter the way pain sensors send signals to the brain and thus reduce the sensation of pain.
+The electric stimulus can not only uplift the mood of these patients but it may also be used to alter the way pain sensors send signals to the brain and thus reduce the sensation of pain.

 “The patient described the experience as pleasant and relaxing and completely unlike any component of her typical seizure or aura,” the authors of the paper write.
 “She reported an involuntary urge to laugh that began at the onset of stimulation and evolved into a pleasant, relaxed feeling over the course of a few seconds of stimulation.”